OWASP/owasp-mastg/tests-beta/android/MASVS-CRYPTO/MASTG-TEST-0x14-23.md

 - If you are using `RSA` algorithm, you are required to use `OAEPPadding` (or one of its versions);
 - Otherwise, weak padding such as NoPadding, ZeroPadding, etc. should be avoided unless you are sure that is secure for that specific combination (e.g., as is the case for `AES/GCM/NoPadding`).

-Check the documentation for [specific recomendation on padding schemes to use](../../../Document/0x04g-Testing-Cryptography.md#Identifying-Insecure-and/or-Deprecated-Cryptographic-Algorithms).
+Check the documentation for [specific recommendation on padding schemes to use](../../../Document/0x04g-Testing-Cryptography.md#Identifying-Insecure-and/or-Deprecated-Cryptographic-Algorithms).

 ## References